 ● Mentors should consider encouraging their mentee to be an active member of ESPNIC by joining a section or take a more active role in the society’s projects and initiatives

-Open call for Mentors will come in late 2021.
+Every year we announce an open call for Mentors on our website and social media channels.
 Submit your application and share your experience.

 ● To be in training or in need of further professional development

-● To be a MD after completion of the formal paediatric or anaesthesiology specialty training.
+● For medics only: completion of the formal paediatric or anaesthesiology specialty training.

-● To be actively engaged in their own professional development and be a mutual partner in the mentor-mentee relationship
+● Active engagement in their own professional development and partnership in the mentor-mentee relationship

-● Show a willingness to learn and collaborate with the mentor and develop further skills as suggested
+● Showing a willingness to learn and collaborate with the mentor and develop further skills as suggested

-● Is available for webinar meetings (minimum 30 minutes or 4 times per year) with their mentor
+● Availability for meetings with their mentor (minimum 30 minutes or 4 times per year)

-The open call for Mentees will come in late 2021.
+Every year we announce an open call for Mentees on our website and social media channels.
 It will be followed by a matching period before allocating you a mentor.
 Submit your application and join the ESPNIC Mentorship program.

-The ESPNIC MC is responsible for setting guidelines for the mentorship program; pairing mentors and mentees in order to facilitate a mutually beneficial and successful short and potentially longer-term relationship; acting as a liaison between mentors and mentees; nominating the mentee’s and the mentor’s representative, and evaluating the mentorship program.
+The ESPNIC Mentorship Committee (MC) is responsible for setting guidelines for the mentorship program; pairing mentors and mentees in order to facilitate a mutually beneficial and successful short and potentially longer-term relationship; acting as a liaison between mentors and mentees; nominating the mentee’s and the mentor’s representative, and evaluating the mentorship program.